-Osteoarthritis The recommended dose is 30 mg or 60 mg once a day.
+Osteoarthritis

-The recommended dose is 60 mg once a day, increased to a maximum of 90 mg once a day if needed.
+The recommended dose is 30 mg once a day, increased to a maximum of 60 mg once a day if needed.
+Rheumatoid arthritis The recommended dose is 60 mg once a day, increased to a maximum of 90 mg once a day if needed.